department-of-veterans-affairs/va.gov-team/teams/vsa/teams/search-discovery/team-charter.md

 - Show your face (Webcam) at meetings / calls
 - Speak up! - everyone’s voice matters
 - We are flexible, but intentional in the way we work
-- Strive for oppurtunties to collaborate
+- Strive for opportunties to collaborate
 - Assume best intentions - especially when in a remote setting
 - Trust one another and ask questions freely and frequently
-- Celebrate the wins
+- Celebrate the wins - even the small ones
 - Let’s have fun and do great work!

 ### Decision Etiquette